mischlox/company-researcher/README.md

 The project leverages the Google ADK (Agent Development Kit).

+## TODO

+- [ ] Improve UI
+- [ ] Add guardrails, so only searches for companies are allowed
+- [ ] Make the LLM ask further questions if anything is still unclear

 ## Features

 - **Search Planning**: Generates search queries to uncover insights about a company's strategy, culture, products, and more.